Call Us

 Year

-Comparative efficacy and acceptability of neuromodulation procedures in the treatment of treatment-resistant depression: a network meta-analysis of randomized controlled trials
+Comparative efficacy and acceptability of neuromodulation procedures in the treatment of treatment-resistant depression: a network meta-analysis of randomised controlled trials

 rTMS was demonstrated as being an effective treatment method for patients with TRD, while also being well-tolerated.